Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Intersection ($L1 ∩ L2$)**: All strings that are in both $L1$ and $L2$.
 # Finite Representation of Language
 - Refers to the method of depicting a language (infinite set of strings) in a compact and precise way with finite structure.
-- **WHY?** Because, while languages can be infinite set of strings, we need to describe or recognize the
+- **WHY?** Because, while languages can be infinite set of strings, we need to describe or recognize the the language using finite mechanisms, like automata or grammars.
+- There are common ways of representing